MattKevan/uxlift/_topics/a-closer-look-at-personas.md

 ---
 title: A Closer Look at Personas - Part 1
-intro: A persona is a way to model, summarize and communicate research about people who have been observed or researched in some way.
+description: A persona is a way to model, summarize and communicate research about people who have been observed or researched in some way.
 category:
 - Personas